 Many things influence where we travel.
-Some people follow their stomachs, seeking out sumptuous cuisines, while others prefer to stray off the beaten track to discover awe-inspiring landscapes.
+Some people follow their stomachs, seeking out sumptuous cuisines, while others prefer to stray off-the-beaten-track to discover awe-inspiring landscapes.
 But, if you’re a book lover, you might prefer to visit places with rich literary cultures.

 With this in mind, we’ve put together this list of the best European cities for book lovers to visit.
 Whether you want to peruse bookshops, delve into the history behind classic novels, or simply walk the same streets your favourite authors once did, hopefully, there’s something here to inspire your next trip.